spiceai/spiceai/README.md

 show tables; -- list available tables
 ```

-Entering `show tables;` should print out the following table:
+Entering `show tables;` should print out the following table along with the time it took to generate the query:
 TODO: REPLACE TABLE WITH TABLE FROM THE DATASET IN THE PUBLIC SPICEPOD

 ```